 But don’t you produce waste in transporting goods TO the store?

 Transporting goods does bring its own challenges.
-However, as we are sourcing goods generally in large quantities this helps to reduce packaging as there may be one large box and one bag, or a sack, or just a bag arriving for a good.
+However, as we are sourcing goods generally in large quantities this helps to reduce packaging.
+There may be one large box and one bag, or a sack, or just a bag arriving for a good.
 We have worked with suppliers to reduce the excess packaging that they send to us, which might mean that items are packed in reused boxes, sent ‘naked’ instead of double wrapped or our very favourite, sent in a reused container that we return to them over and over again.
 This is the ideal and what we try to set up for as many of our products as possible.
 By working with local producers we have more options for this kind of arrangement.
-For some items that we think are important but the transport packaging is not great we will go and pick it up to avoid it being over packaged.

-It is all a work in progress but we are finding that suppliers are generally willing to work with us to reduce the needless packaging.
+It is all a work in progress.
+However, we are finding that suppliers are generally willing to work with us to reduce packaging.